remodlai/Flowise/memory-bank/api_documentation/endpoint_analysis/load-prompts/internalLoadPromptsCreate.md

               ]
             }
             ```
+        *   **Example Response:**
+            ```json
+            {
+              "status": "OK",
+              "prompt": "hwchase17/react-chat",
+              "templates": [
+                {
+                  "type": "systemMessagePrompt",
+                  "typeDisplay": "System Message",
+                  "template": "You are a helpful AI assistant that follows the ReAct framework."
+                },
+                {
+                  "type": "humanMessagePrompt",
+                  "typeDisplay": "Human Message",
+                  "template": "{input}"
+                }
+              ]
+            }
+            ```
 *   **`412 Precondition Failed`:**
     *   **Description:** `promptName` not provided in the request body.
-    *   **Content (`application/json`):** Schema `$ref: '#/components/schemas/ErrorResponse'`.
+    *   **Content (`application/json`):** Error response with message about missing promptName.
+    *   **Example:**
+        ```json
+        {
+          "error": "Error: loadPromptsController.createPrompt - promptName not provided!"
+        }
+        ```
 *   **`500 Internal Server Error`:**
     *   **Description:** Error fetching from Langchain Hub, parsing the prompt, or other server-side issue.
-    *   **Content (`application/json`):** Schema `$ref: '#/components/schemas/ErrorResponse'`.
+    *   **Content (`application/json`):** Error response with details about the specific error.
+    *   **Example (Prompt Not Found):**
+        ```json
+        {
+          "error": "Error: loadPromptsService.createPrompt - Not Found"
+        }
+        ```

 **Core Logic Summary:**
 1. Controller validates presence of `req.body.promptName`.
+2. If promptName is missing, returns a 412 error with appropriate message.
-2. Calls service `createPrompt(promptName)`.
+3. Calls service `createPrompt(promptName)`.
-3. Service initializes Langchain Hub client and calls `hub.pull(promptName)` to fetch the raw prompt string.
+4. Service initializes Langchain Hub client with `new Client()`.
+5. Service calls `hub.pull(promptName)` to fetch the raw prompt string from Langchain Hub.
-4. Service calls local utility `parsePrompt()` with the raw prompt string.
+6. Service calls local utility `parsePrompt()` with the raw prompt string.
-5. `parsePrompt` parses the string as JSON.
-If it contains `kwargs.messages` (ChatPromptTemplate format), it iterates through messages, extracting template type and content.
-If it contains `kwargs.template` (PromptTemplate format), it extracts that.
+7. `parsePrompt` parses the string as JSON and analyzes its structure:
+   * If it contains `kwargs.messages` (ChatPromptTemplate format), it iterates through each message, extracting:
+     * Message type (based on ID: SystemMessagePromptTemplate, HumanMessagePromptTemplate, or AIMessagePromptTemplate)
+     * Display type (Human Message, System Message, or AI Message)
+     * Template content (from kwargs.prompt.kwargs.template)
+   * If it contains `kwargs.template` (PromptTemplate format), it extracts:
+     * Type: "template"
+     * Display type: "Prompt"
+     * Template content (from kwargs.template)
-6. Service returns an object containing the status, original prompt name, and the array of parsed templates.
+8. Service returns an object containing:
+   * status: "OK"
+   * prompt: The original promptName
+   * templates: The array of parsed templates
-7. Controller returns this object as JSON.
+9. Controller returns this object as JSON.

+**Implementation Notes:**
+* This endpoint is primarily used by prompt-related nodes in the UI to load templates from Langchain Hub.
+* The endpoint dynamically fetches prompts at runtime rather than storing them locally, ensuring access to the latest versions.
+* The parsing logic handles both regular PromptTemplate and ChatPromptTemplate formats from Langchain Hub.
+* The endpoint response includes type information to help UI components render the prompt appropriately.
+* Error handling includes:
+  * Client-side validation of promptName
+  * Network error handling for Langchain Hub connections
+  * JSON parsing error handling for malformed prompt templates
+* No caching mechanism is implemented - each request triggers a new pull from Langchain Hub.
+* Authentication is required to prevent unauthorized access to potentially sensitive prompt templates.

+**External Dependencies:**
+* Requires network access to Langchain Hub (langchain.com)
+* Relies on the `langchainhub` library to handle authentication and fetching from Langchain Hub
+* Expected prompt JSON format follows Langchain's serialization conventions